jxxcarlson/math-markdown/README.md

-# Math Markdown
+# MMarkdown

-The aim of the Math Markdown library is to provide a tool for rendering Markdown text with embedded math-mode TeX, e.g.,
+The aim of the MMarkdown library is to provide a tool for rendering Markdown text with embedded math-mode TeX, e.g.,